Best High Schools for Sports in Every State

 In 1925, the school won its first national championship with a still unsurpassed 16-0 record.
 It also set the state record in total yards gained in a season and averaged a staggering 505 rushing yards per game.

-Pine Bluff High has won another 19 state championships since then and sent numerous players into the NFL, including Hall of Famers Don Hutson and Willie Roaf.
+Pine Bluff has won 23 state championships in total and sent numerous players into the NFL, including Hall of Famers Don Hutson and Willie Roaf.

 California: De La Salle High School